 The second brilliant novel in the highly acclaimed Malabar House series featuring Persis Wadia, India's first female police detective.
+Book one, Midnight at Malabar House, has been shortlisted for the CWA Sapere Books Historical Dagger.

 A priceless manuscript.
 A missing scholar.
 A trail of riddles.